-Given the dramatic increase in total knee and hip replacement procedures among the US population aged 45 years and older, there is a need to compare the downstream healthcare utilization and costs between patients who undergo joint replacement and those who receive injections as a low-cost alternative.
+Given the dramatic increase in total knee replacement procedures among the US population aged 45 years and older, there is a need to compare the downstream healthcare utilization and costs between patients who undergo knee replacement and those who receive injections as a low-cost alternative.

 Medicare members over the age of 45 who were diagnosed with osteoarthritis were identified for this study.
 Data were compared for patients who underwent primary knee or hip replacement surgery between July 1, 2007, and June 30, 2012, and those receiving injection of pain-relief medication during the same period.